r-ym/r-ym.github.io/_books/capitalist_realism:_is_there_no_alternative.md

 ---
-"\uFEFFauthors": Mark Fisher
+author: Mark Fisher
 title: 'Capitalist Realism: Is There No Alternative?'
-layout: post
+layout: book
 ---